 The HIRER must comply with all regulations made in respect of the premises by the Fire Authorities; Local Authorities; Local Magistrates or other legally constituted bodies.
-Nothing should he done that will endanger the safety of people or render invalid the insurance policies relating to the hall or its contents.
+Nothing should be done that will endanger the safety of people or render invalid insurance policies relating to the hall or its contents.

 • Child Protection

 The HIRER is responsible for ensuring that any activities that include children comply with the provisions of the Children's Act 1989 and all subsequent legislation and that only fit and proper persons have access to the children and that there are appropriate numbers to supervise them.